Volume 2 - Year 2014 - Pages 33-42

 substitutes intermittent churn/annular flow.
 It is established that for channels

-width of 400 and larger, for the
+and larger, for the

 range of heat fluxes in which nucleate boiling occurs on the channel walls, the